Installing Alpha Keyer Module in ProPresenter 6

 Updated by Renewed Vision Support on Sep 28, 2017

 To read the full product description of the Alpha Keyer Module, please visit our ProPresenter 6 product page.
 This article assumes you have the correct hardware and have already purchased or are demoing the module in ProPresenter 6.

 If you have not already done so, you will need to first install the Blackmagic Desktop Video Utility from the Blackmagic Support page.
-The software is listed in the Laste Downloads column below the Product Family grid.
+The software is listed in the Latest Downloads column below the Product Family grid on the Support page.
 Click the link for the Mac or Windows version of the software.
-You can ignore the form and just click the Download Only link the bottom left corner of the pop-up window unless you want to register a new device.
+You can ignore the form and just click the Download Only link at the bottom left corner of the pop-up window unless you want to register a new device.
 Install and then launch the software.
 On Windows, just search for "Blackmagic Desktop Video Utility".
 On Mac, it's added at the bottom of System Preferences.